jpratt9/john-pratt.com/src/frontend/content/posts/devops-team-structure/index.md

 Think of a small, scrappy startup.
 The person who writes the code is often the same one who deploys it, keeps an eye on performance, and wakes up at 3 a.m. to fix an outage.
 That's the **Fully Integrated Model** in a nutshell.
 Here, development and operations aren't just collaborating; they're completely merged into one cross-functional product team.

 This setup creates a powerful sense of ownership.
 When there are no handoffs, the feedback loop is immediate, and teams can move at incredible speeds.
 The catch?
-It banks on having a team of skilled generalists, which gets tricky to maintain as the company—and the complexity of its systems—grows.
+It banks on having a team of skilled generalists, which gets tricky to maintain as the company - and the complexity of its systems - grows.

 ### DevOps as a Shared Service